School Direct Training Programme (Primary) PGCE

 It is expected that you will continue be employed by the school or group of schools in which you trained, after you gain your teaching qualification.
 However there is no absolute guarantee of employment once you finish.

-You will gain a recommendation for Qualified Teaching Status if you successfully complete the course and therefore can apply to other schools as a Newly Qualified Teacher in the event that you are not employed by your training school.
+You will gain a recommendation for Qualified Teaching Status if you successfully complete the course and therefore can apply to other schools as a Early Career Teacher (ECT) in the event that you are not employed by your training school.

 You will work within the school or group of schools to which you applied.
 You may also be expected to spend time in a range of other key stages, or schools to observe best practice and expand your practical experience.